 DV Assault – If there are allegations of unwanted physical contact, Domestic Assault charges are normally filed.
 Domestic Violence laws do not require a visible mark to be left or any other injury to have occurred.
 Law enforcement officers are trained to ask the alleged victim if hands were placed on the throat area, as a choking accusation is a felony domestic violence charge.

-No Contact Order Violation – In Seattle, Bellevue, and other parts of King County, court orders preventing communication with the purported victim are normally issued after an arrest for domestic violence.
+No Contact Order Violation – In Seattle, Bellevue, Kent, and other parts of King County, court orders preventing communication with the purported victim are normally issued after an arrest for domestic violence.
 These orders are very easy to violate and can cause considerable hardship.
 A violation of a No Contact Order is an additional criminal charge.

 Malicious Mischief – When there are accusations of damaged property, criminal charges for Malicious Mischief or Destruction of Property are likely.
 You can be arrested for damaging your own property during a domestic argument.